The Perfect Solution for Reducing Humidity when using a PTAC Unit Product Embeds

 PTAC units do not provide adequate ventilation.
 They cannot pressurize a building space.
 To achieve pressurization, ventilation air must flow through the vent door in a volume greater than can be removed by the bathroom exhaust fan and room air leakage, a condition which is impossible.
 Moreover, when the room is occupied or the toilet exhaust is operating, the PTAC fan must run at all times to provide ventilation and pressurization.
 However, since guests can control the PTAC fan operation, it will be unable to offer positive pressure because both requirements will not be met at all times.

-Myth #3: PTAC has adequate outside air ventilation
+Myth #3: PTAC units have adequate outside air ventilation

 The design of PTAC units does not meet code requirements for ventilation, even though most hotel design and construction professionals believe that it does.